Navigating the Transition to College: Resources for Students with ASD

 Fall Open House and Spring Preview Day event schedules for prospective students include an informational session on "Disability Services and Supports at RIT".
 We hope to see you there!
 Get information and register for on-campus visitation events for prospective and accepted students here: On Campus Events for Prospective and Accepted Students.

-Prospective students can schedule a brief joint information meeting with Spectrum Support Program and Disability Services Office staff.
+Prospective students can schedule a brief information meeting regarding disability supports at RIT.
 Meetings times are available weekdays between 9AM and 3PM.
 Saturday appointments are available during Accepted Student Open House events only.
-CLICK HERE to schedule a joint informational meeting
+CLICK HERE to schedule an informational meeting

 Interested in SSP supports?
 Program Enrollment Process for Incoming Students